 Potential project impacts are described as temporary or permanent based on their anticipated longevity.
 Project impacts are evaluated based upon an understanding of project configuration and components, and methods and equipment that would be used.
-All potential project effects are described as they would occur after the measures listed in Table 3-1 are implemented.
+All potential project effects are described as they would occur after the measures listed in Appendix C are implemented.
 Permanent impacts would occur where construction of project facilities would occur.
 Temporary impacts would occur where construction equipment laydown and staging occur, and where ground disturbance can later be restored.
-Following construction, all temporarily impacted habitats would be restored to original condition per the measures in Table 3-1, in accordance with a USFWS-approved Restoration Plan.
+Following construction, all temporarily impacted habitats would be restored to original condition per the measures mandated in the BO (Appendix C), in accordance with a USFWS-approved Restoration Plan.